pvillega/greenscreen-sample/deployment/heroku/Heroku.md

 run `sbt` commands in this step, so we can't use it correctly.
 It also didn't stop deployment on error, so it needs more testing before adopting.

+### Metrics

+We want to use application metrics to monitor application performance, detect issues, and alert on thresholds.

+Heroku offers several addons, like [Librato](https://elements.heroku.com/addons/librato) which provides a [library](https://github.com/librato/metrics-librato) we can integrate with [Dropwizard's metrics](https://github.com/dropwizard/metrics) which in turn is a metrics library supported by Http4s.

+In development we provide an endpoint (`metrics.json`) that allows us to check metrics directly.
+We disable this in production to avoid exposing potentially sensitive data to the internet.
+In prod, tools like Librato will amalgamate the data.

+### HealthChecks

+TODO

 ### Local testing

 Heroku CLI provides a tool to run the application [locally](https://devcenter.heroku.com/articles/heroku-local) using the